-Jacarandas are now officially recognised in South Africa as an alien species, so to see the spectacular spring blossoms you need to head to Joburg’s older suburbs, mostly north of the city centre.
+To see the spectacular spring blossoms you need to head to Joburg’s older suburbs, mostly north of the city centre.
+Jacarandas are now officially recognised in South Africa as an alien species which means no more jacaranda trees are allowed to be planted.
 The blooming jacarandas have found their way into the city's mythology.
 Students joke that if you haven’t started revising for the end of year university exams before the jacarandas start to bloom, then you’ve probably left it too late.

 JOBURG'S BEST JACARANDA STREETSDUNKELD Kent and Hume Roads in Dunkeld both run perpendicular to Oxford Road and Jan Smuts Avenue (east to west, and vice versa), making this the place to capture Jacaranda blooms at sunset or sunrise.